noderockets/noderocket.org/src/documents/rocket.html.md

 ![two liter soda bottle](images/rocket/empty-2liter.png)

-After cleaning off the label and the sticky glue, you're ready to add fins.
+After cleaning off the label and the sticky glue, you're ready to add a nose cone and fins.

+### Nose Cone

+The simplest nose cone is the blunt end of a 2-liter bottle.
+You can make a more aerodynamic cone simply by crafting one from craft paper or cardboard.

+Even better is a nose cone made from a plastic bottle.
+You can cut the nozzle off the end of a bottle just below the neck and this makes a fairly good nose cone.
+We've also used the end of a nerf football for a nose cone.

+Finally, you could use a 3D printer to make a nose cone with just the characteristics you want.

 ### Fins